 While the benefits for those who use API-based business model are quite clear, companies may question why they should bother providing an API and why some companies provide them for free.
 The purposes of making your own API are the following:

 Drive users to your platform.
-Your company’s API can be used to drive traffic to your application.
+Your company’s API can be used to drive traffic to your application and improve your company's reputation.
 Take Twitter as an example: thanks to its API, websites (especially news apps) can without hassle embed tweets into web pages.
 In turn, users clicking on these embedded tweets go directly to Twitter and can read the replies.
 In the same way, developers can embed Apple Music on a website to let visitors listen to clips.

 Make products less complex.
 Assume you provide a complex SaaS solution that has wide functionality.
 But some users need only one or two features and don’t want to pay for the whole product.
 In this case, thanks to APIs, you can offer your customers only the functionality they want.